 II.
-Burial Costs
+Burial Cost

-77. The cost of the burial service is reasonable, but the question remains whether it is allowable.
-The cost must be examined from two perspectives: the perspective of the deceased and the perspective of the surviving residents who shared the group home with the deceased at the time of his or her death.

-78. From the perspective of the deceased and the need for final disposition of the remains, the payor of last resort for burial expenses is not Medicaid.
+- 80. The cost of the burial service is reasonable in amount, but the question remains whether it is allowable.
+The cost must be examined from two perspectives: the perspective of the deceased and the perspective of the surviving residents who shared the group home with the deceased at the time of his or her death. - 81.
+From the perspective of the deceased and the need for final disposition of the remains, the payor of last resort for burial expenses is not Medicaid.
 Florida has a fairly elaborate statutory framework for allocating the costs of the disposition of the bodies of persons whose estates are insufficient to pay final expenses.
 Unless a surviving family member objects, any person coming into a possession of an unclaimed dead body, unless it has been crushed, severely decomposed, autopsied, or ravaged by contagious disease, must contact the state Anatomical Board at the University of Florida Health Center and, if requested, deliver the body to the state Anatomical Board for medical education and research. § 406.50, Fla.
 Stat.
-The state Anatomical Board assumes the financial responsibility for the disposition of the remains, once it is through with them. § 470.002(11), Fla.
+The state Anatomical Board assumes the financial responsibility for the disposition of the remains, once it is through with them.

+- § 470.002(11), Fla.
 Stat.
 If the state Anatomical Board determines that it has too many bodies or a particular body is unfit for anatomical purposes, it may contact the county commissioners of the county in which the person died and require them to dispose of the body at their expense. § 406.52, Fla.
 Stat.
-Thus, from the perspective of the deceased, the burial costs are not allowable because other entities are available to pay this expense.

-79. Petitioner claims that the burial services had a therapeutic effect on the other residents of the group home.
-The record is not particularly well-developed on this point, but the idea of guided closure for residents who may have a very imperfect understanding of death is not difficult to accept.

-80. In its Proposed Recommended Order, Petitioner contends that the applicable rate plan was prepared so that the costs of the provider would be allowed up to the maximum limits of the rate plan, absent a specific exclusion covering the cost item in question.
+Thus, from the perspective of the deceased, the burial cost is not allowable because another entity is available to pay this expense. - 82.
+Petitioner claims that the burial services had a therapeutic effect on the other residents of the group home.
+The record is not particularly well-developed on this point, but the idea of guided closure for residents who may have a very imperfect understanding of death is not difficult to accept. - 83.
+In its Proposed Recommended Order, Petitioner contends that the applicable rate plan was prepared so that the costs of the provider would be allowed up to the maximum limits of the rate plan, absent a specific exclusion covering the cost item in question.
 Thus, Petitioner argues, a funeral expense is allowable because it is not specifically excluded.
 Petitioner's Proposed Recommended Order, para.
 10. Respondent contends in its Proposed Recommended Order that an authoritative source must specifically cover a cost item for it to be allowable.

 Respondent's Proposed Recommended Order, para.
 23.

-81. As rules of interpretation, these two approaches should assist, rather than displace, the basic exercise of determining whether the burial expense is an allowable cost.
+- 84. As rules of interpretation, these two approaches should assist, rather than displace, the basic exercise of determining whether the burial expense is an allowable cost.

 This exercise starts with the acknowledgement that the coverage provisions of the Plan are very broad.
+Plan, III.A;

-Plan, III.A; § 400.962(4), Fla.
+\$ 400.962(4), Fla.
 Stat.: an ICF/DD operator must "provide or arrange for active treatment services by an interdisciplinary team to maximize individual independence or prevent regression or loss of functional status."
 Section III.C of the Plan limits allowable costs to reasonable costs in terms of a prudent buyer.
-Here, the death of a resident may necessitate counseling and therapy for the survivors, but anything more violates the reasonableness standard.
+Here, the death of a resident may necessitate counseling and therapy for the survivors, but these costs would not approach the cost of a burial, and anything more the cost of counseling and therapy violates the reasonableness standard. - 85.
+The burial cost is therefore an unallowable cost.